nunobrum/spicelib/README.md

 ## History

+* Version 1.4.5
+    * Fixed Issue #211 - rename_format parameter in add_traces_from_raw() function is case sensitive
+    *  Implemented in SpiceEditor a dictionary containing all the updates.
+Used to implement the next point:
+    * TODO: Implemented a method in SimRunner that writes into a new RAW file a list of traces from all previous runs
 * Version 1.4.4
     * Fixed Issue #207 - Resolving symbol file paths for LTspice in wine
     * Fixed Issues #197 and #198 - Improved support for many elements, documented limitations